Kalev Sports Hall: History

+Estonian Sports Association Kalev to cover their debts.

 In 2016, there was a renovation and the whole hall was emptied of everything.
 The floor was carved 90 cm deeper to gain more space and increase seating capacity.
 The renovation cost was 7 to 7.5 million euros.
 In 2019, the International Olympic Committee awarded a “Sports and Sustainable Architecture” award for the building.